Solmath/Infoscreen/readme.md

 ## Project Structure

 - `web/EFS_API/__init__.py`: Contains the EFA class for interacting with the EFA API.
-- `web/project/__init__.py`: The main Flask application file.
+- `web/infoscreen/__init__.py`: The main Flask application file.
+- `web/infoscreen/templates/base.html`: The HTML template for the infoscreen.
-- `web/project/templates/index.html`: The HTML template for displaying departure information.
+- `web/infoscreen/templates/departure.html`: The HTML template for displaying departure information.
-- `web/project/static/styles/style.css`: The CSS file for styling the HTML template.
+- `web/infoscreen/static/styles/style.css`: The CSS file for styling the HTML template.

 ## License